 Statement of Condition: During our testing of purchasing card transactions, we found that the monthly statements were not being reviewed and reconciled during the year.
 We found the retention of receipts and invoices that support purchases made with purchasing cards was not consistent.
-We also noted a transaction that was split into two transactions to circumvent the purchasing limit, purchases that included sales tax, meals purchased that had no documented business purpose, and other purchases which, per policy, should have gone through the purchase order system.
+We also noted purchases that included sales tax, and other purchases which, per policy, should have gone through the purchase order system.